Meet our team

 Lab Director (she/her)

 Dr. D draws from her experiences as a multicultural Caribbean Indigenous (Arawak Taíno) community member, research scientist, educator, and learner in her scholarship and practice.
-In doing so, she holds an intergenerational commitment towards supporting culturally grounded community members as researchers and science leaders, restoring pathways for knowledge regeneration with the original stewards of Indigenous knowledge systems and lands in which they are embedded.
+Her work supports Indigenous land-based learning and research, while also contributing to community-driven climate resilience research, and Indigenous research and data governance initiatives.
+This includes an intergenerational commitment towards supporting culturally-grounded community members, including youth, Elders, and knowledge practitioners as researchers and data stewards, restoring pathways for knowledge (re)generation with the original stewards of Indigenous knowledges, and the lands and waters in which they are embedded.
+She holds a PhD in Human Dimensions of Natural Resources and B.S. in Earth Sciences with a minor in Native American Studies.

 Graduate Researcher (she/her)